denten-books/plain-text/2-device.md

 simulation or imitation [*homoiōmata*] of knowledge [@plato_phaedrus_1999, 482(250a)].

-The above might appear a curious way of putting things, but not unusual in the larger context of post-Kantian humanism at the turn of the twentieth century.
+Moreno's claims might seem curious, but they are not unusual in the larger context of early twentieth century post-Kantian humanism.
 In Moreno's work one discerns the influence of Marx's critique of the fetishism of commodities, a dynamic by which "definite social relation between men" assumes "the fantastic form of a relation between things" [@marx_capital_1967, 72].
 Moreno arrives at a similar conclusion by another logic.
 In creating some of the earliest examples of social network graphs, he finds (and objects to) the presence of things in the position of social actors.
 His objections to automatism echo also those of his near contemporaries like Viktor Shklovsky, Martin Heidegger, Walter Benjamin, and Hannah Arendt.

 ***

 Moreno helps us see the book in a new light.
 If it was always, as he suggested, a robot for enacting action at a distance, it is all the more robotic as a device that draws electricity, an electronic book.
-When in the 1930s one could view Moreno's rhetoric about books and bombs as a fanciful---technophobic even---view of literary technology, a century later his concern appears pressing and prescient.
+When in the 1930s one could view Moreno's rhetoric about books and bombs as fanciful, technophobic even, a century later his concerns appear prescient.
 The unintended consequences of automated and disembodied agency, from artificially intelligent personal assistants to market trading algorithms, worry contemporary scientists, legislators, and philosophers.

-What looks like a book today indeed takes on the functions of a gun and trigger.
+Today, a machine that looks like a book can also function as a gun or trigger.
 Electronic books read on mobile phones, tablets, and personal computers comprise a part of the same digital framework that powers drones and aircraft carriers.
-Today, computers in the service of the world's largest purveyors of literature are also used by air traffic control and covert intelligence agencies [@soyata_combat:_2012;
-@logicworks_government_2015].
-A cellular phone, once a device used solely for voice telecommunication, is now used ubiquitously both to read books and to detonate explosives at a distance.
+Today, computers in the service of the world's largest purveyors of literature are also used by air traffic control and covert intelligence agencies [@soyata_combat:_2012; @logicworks_government_2015].
+A cellular phone, once a device used solely for voice telecommunication, is now used both to read books and to detonate explosives at a distance.

 These conditions compel us---historians, philologists, et al.---to reconsider the cozy relationship we have had with books since the advent of the Gutenberg press.
 Simulated text no longer plays by the same rules as print.
 The bibliographic illusion veils machine internals.

 My task in this chapter will be to illuminate the blueprint of computation within the electronic book and thereby to make the book strange again.
 In a reciprocal movement, I aim also to place the modern computer itself within the long history of the book and to view it as technique for literary and not just mathematical symbolism.
-To achieve these tasks, I will construct a short prehistory of the literary device, based on materials roughly from the first half of the twentieth century.
+To do this, I will construct a short prehistory of the literary device, based on materials drawn from the first half of the twentieth century.
 I am interested here broadly in the concepts of device and technique which emerge in the thought of Russian, German, and English philologists whose work I will cover in the first section of this chapter.
 Subsequent sections